 For general year-round fishing, the rudd can be taken on the drop after getting them to feed up in the water by throwing in samples of hookbait and using either single or double maggot, pellets or casters on the hook.

 The roach also fall readily to maggots, casters and pellet with the fishery's own pellets being particularly successful, especially when soaked in warm water and left to chill down in a fridge overnight.

-Classified as the Angel of the North's mixed carp water with good heads of commons, mirrors and leathers, Bowes Lake at three-and-a-half acres is similar in size to Lookout Lake and has two small central islands.
+Holder of the venue match record at 602lbs, Bowes Lake is classified as the Angel of the North's mixed carp water with good heads of commons, mirrors and leathers.
+At three-and-a-half acres it is similar in size to Lookout Lake and has two small central islands.

 Aimed at the pleasure and match carp angler rather than the out-and-out specimen hunter, Bowes holds a lot of fish in the 5lbs to 8lbs range, about 100 around the 10lb mark, a smiliar number between 15lbs and 20lbs and quite a lot of fish running into the low 20s.